A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

 \subsection{Synthetic dataset}

 \paragraph{Dataset.} To generate the latent, we simulate Lorenz and Thomas' cyclically symmetric dynamics with $\Delta t = 0.1$ for 2000 steps using RK4 \citep{dormand1980family}.
 Fig.~\ref{fig:synthetic_data} in Appendix \ref{appendix:synthetic} visualizes the latent plots.
-To simulate $\bm x^{(t)}$, we need to make sure the dataset also satisfies the recurrent relationships in Eq.~\eqref{eq:RNN} and Eq.~\eqref{eq:RNNlatent}.
-Since $\bm z^{(t)}$ follows the generative process in Eq.~\eqref{eq:RNNlatent}, we can get the parameters including $\bm A,\bm B$, and hence generate the observed data $\bm x^{(t)}$ using the fitted $\bm A$ and $\bm B$ with inputs and random Gaussian noises.
-The observation dimensionality is $N = 20$.
+To simulate $\bm x^{(t)}\in \Rd^{20}$, we need to make sure the dataset also satisfies the recurrent relationships in Eq.~\eqref{eq:RNN} and Eq.~\eqref{eq:RNNlatent}.
+Since $\bm z^{(t)}$ follows the generative process in Eq.~\eqref{eq:RNNlatent}, we can get the parameters including $\bm A,\bm B$, and hence generate the observed data $\bm x^{(t)}$ using the fitted $\bm A$ and $\bm B$ with i.i.d.
+Gaussian external inputs $\bm\eta^{(t)}$ (with $D=N$ and $\bm U = \bm I$ in simulation) and random Gaussian noises.
+Check the code in our public code repository for all the details.

-\paragraph{Experimental setup.} Since the ground truth contains two independent latent groups of rank 3, we fit bdRNN and DisRNN with $(G, H) = (2, 3)$.
-To conduct a more comprehensive experiment, we also include two additional intermediate methods: (1) \textbf{lrRNN+ICA} that performs a post-hoc ICA on the latent estimated from lrRNN; and (2) \textbf{DisRNN-full} that runs DisRNN with $(G, H) = (6, 1)$ (i.e., full latent distanglement via DisRNN).
+\paragraph{Experimental setup.} Since the ground truth contains two independent latent groups of rank 3, we fit bdRNN and FacRNN with $(G, H) = (2, 3)$.
+To conduct a more comprehensive experiment, we also include two additional intermediate methods: (1) \textbf{lrRNN+ICA} that performs a post-hoc ICA on the latent estimated from lrRNN; and (2) \textbf{FacRNN-full} that runs FacRNN with $(G, H) = (6, 1)$ (i.e., full latent disentanglement via FacRNN).
 All methods are trained for 5000 epochs using the Adam optimizer \citep{kingma2014adam} with a learning rate of $10^{-3}$ and a batch size of 128.
-The ablation study in Appendix~\ref{appendix:synthetic} cross-validates $\beta=20$ and demonstrates the flexibility of $(G, H)$ setting as the second benefit of DisRNN.
+The ablation study in Appendix~\ref{appendix:synthetic} cross-validates $\beta=20$ and demonstrates the flexibility of $(G, H)$ setting as the second benefit of FacRNN.
 All methods are run 10 times with different random seeds.